Ferdinand Christian Gustav Arnold

 Arnold's handwriting is considered exceptionally difficult to read and Hannes Hertel, a director of the Botanische Staatssammlung, devoted significant effort to transcribing Arnold's writing so others could read it.
-The journal series Arnoldia, named in his honor, started publication in 1991, devoted to describing the labels and annotations of his dried herbarium specimens in the Botanische Staatssammlung.
+The journal series Arnoldia, named in his honor, started publication in 1991, devoted to describing the labels, i.e. the "schedae" and annotations of exsiccata series distributed by in the Botanische Staatssammlung.

 In 2007, Hertel published the lichen genus Farnoldia, named after Ferdinand Christian Gustav Arnold.

 Selected publications

 The following list represents a small sampling of the approximately 140 publications of Arnold.